Read original article here: http://www.networkworld.com/article/3051034/hybrid-cloud/file-sharing-is-not-a-zero-sum-game-syncplicity-wins-big.html

 And then something like this happens.

-“Syncplicity has become the industry leader in hybrid file sync and share by focusing on the demanding and unique needs of large enterprise customers like Siemens, for whom a secure, flexible hybrid solution is absolutely vital to their business success,” said Jon Huberman, CEO of Syncplicity.
+“Syncplicity by Axway has become the industry leader in hybrid file sync and share by focusing on the demanding and unique needs of large enterprise customers like Siemens, for whom a secure, flexible hybrid solution is absolutely vital to their business success,” said Jon Huberman, CEO of Syncplicity by Axway.
 “We are tremendously proud that Siemens has chosen to deploy our technology on this enormous scale, knowing it will enable the company and its people to be even more successful.
-Furthermore, it absolutely validates the ability of Syncplicity technology to manage the largest global deployments, so our customers can complete the digital transformation of their business years ahead of their competition.”
+Furthermore, it absolutely validates the ability of Syncplicity by Axway technology to manage the largest global deployments, so our customers can complete the digital transformation of their business years ahead of their competition.”

 To be honest it's hard to disagree with that assessment.
-This is a huge win for Syncplicity and will shut this commentator up for at least a week.
+This is a huge win for Syncplicity by Axway and will shut this commentator up for at least a week.